postalsys/pending-dns/README.md

 -   **url** (string) is the URL to redirect to.
 If it only has the root path set (eg. http://example.com/) then URLs are redirected with source paths (http://host/path -> http://example.com/path).
 Otherwise all source URLs are redirected exatly to destination URL (if url is http://example.com/some/path then http://host/path -> http://example.com/some/path)
 -   **code** (Number, default is `301`) is the HTTP status code to use.
 Only used if `proxy=false`
 -   **proxy** (boolean, default is `false`).
 If true then requests are proxied to destination instead of redirecting.
-Mostly useful when exposing HTTP-only resources through Postal DNS HTTPS.
+Mostly useful when exposing HTTP-only resources through PendingDNS HTTPS.

 ### Modify existing Resource Record